CBD for proctitis

 How do CBD suppositories work in the rectum?

 Thanks to the high absorption capacity of the rectal mucosa, CBD exerts its effect directly at the site of inflammation without having to pass through the digestive tract or liver (first-pass effect).
-Suppositories with additional hyaluronic acid, such as the CANNEFF® SUP rectal suppositories, combine the properties of CBD with those of hyaluronic acid.
-They thus have anti-inflammatory, moisturizing, and regenerating effects.
+Suppositories with additional hyaluronic acid, such as CANNEFF® SUP rectal suppositories, combine the properties of CBD with those of hyaluronic acid.
+They thus act anti-inflammatory, moisturizing, and regenerating.

 - Anti-inflammatory effect: Reduction of local cytokines such as TNF-α and IL-1β